Integrated Unit and Seemless Curriculum

 Offer an alternative way to segment reality—the "supradiscipline" implicit in our ordinary, non-school approach.

 This supradiscipline has five components.
-Dealing with reality, we note
+Dealing with

 (a) time frame, (b) setting, (c) participant actors, (d) physical action, and (e) the states of mind that "explain" the action.
 When?
 Where?
 Who?
 What?
 Why?